Aanand Vardhan

-Aanand Vardhan is a Telugu film actor who, as a child artiste, appeared in more than 20 Telugu films.
+Aanand Vardhan is an Indian actor who appears in Telugu films.
+He has appeared in more than twenty films as a child actor.
+He debuted in a lead role with Nidurinchu Jahapana (2025).

-Family
+Early life

 He is the grandson of the famous playback singer P. B. Srinivas.
 His father is a chartered accountant.
-His father used to frequently tell him stories from Ramayana, so he learnt them by heart, and later had a role in Ramayanam.
+His father used to frequently tell him stories from Ramayana, so he learnt them by heart, and coincidentally started his child artist career with a role in Ramayanam.
 His grandfather also wanted to see him as an actor.

 Career

 He was 4 years old when he acted in the film Ramayanam.
-He played the roles of Valmiki and Hanuman.
+He played the roles of Valmiki and Bala Hanuman.